Tuition and fees

 In projecting your monthly expenses, you will want to review your prior educational experiences.
 In addition to your rent and food, analyze carefully what you spend on entertainment, clothes, dining out, and so on.
 Do not forget to include things like car payments and other expenses tied to owning a vehicle, health insurance, trips home, pet expenses, and any existing credit card debt.

-In order to accommodate those students who have unusually high living expenses resulting from supporting a family or other unusual circumstances, we allow a maximum of up to $2,499 per month.
-That would mean that you could increase the direct costs by up to $22,492 ($2,499 x 9 months) when determining your total costs for the first year of law school.
+In order to accommodate those students who have unusually high living expenses resulting from supporting a family or other unusual circumstances, we allow a maximum of up to $2,578 per month.

 Computer expense